secretstartups/handbook/customer-success/csm/segment/mid-touch/index.html.md

 ### Prioritization

-Please refer to our [prioritization guidelines](/handbook/customer-success/csm/engagement/#growth-accounts) for details about how Growth accounts are prioritized and what Priority 1 and Priority 2 mean in practice.
+Please refer to our [prioritization guidelines](/handbook/customer-success/csm/engagement/#growth-accounts) for details about how Commercial accounts are prioritized and what Priority 1 and Priority 2 mean in practice.

 ### Propensity Models